 - Run a DEBUG test as explained in this article.
 This will cause the test to run on a single engine with 10 threads and only for a duration of 5 minutes or 100 iterations whichever comes first.
 It will result in a trace.jtl file with response data contained for both successful and failed samplers.
 This is the preferred way as it automatically limits the number of threads and duration, thus preventing the generated jtl file becomes huge.

-- Set following JMeter properties and run the test as usual.
+- Run the test as usual.
 All load configuration properties are taken into account.
-However it will result in an error.jtl file with response data contained for failed samplers only:
+However it will result in an error.jtl file with response data contained for failed samplers only, the kpi.jtl will not have response data.

 After the test is completed, download the artifacts.zip file from the logs tab: